bizley/yii2-migration/README.md

 ## Notes

-This extension is tested on MySQL database but should work with all database types supported in Yii 2 core:
+This extension should work with all database types supported in Yii 2 core:

 - CUBRID (9.3.x and higher)
 - MS SQL Server (2008 and above)